 The best evidence rule can be used to deny the admissibility of copies or replications of certain documents.
 Under this rule, when the contents of a written document are offered in evidence, the court will not accept a copy or other proof of the document's content in place of the original document unless an adequate explanation is offered for the absence of the original.
 The FRE permits the use of mechanically reproduced documents unless one of the parties has raised a genuine question about the accuracy of the copy or can somehow show that its use would be unfair.
 Also under the FRE, summaries or compilations of lengthy documents may be received into evidence as long as the other parties have made the originals available for examination.

 Documents can be considered hearsay if they contain statements made out of court (and not under oath) and where they are being used in court to prove the truth of those statements.
 While there are many exceptions to the general rule prohibiting hearsay, if a document does not meet an exception, the court can prevent its admission as evidence.

-If you are involved in a criminal case, either as a defendant or as a witness, you may be required to produce certain documents for use as evidence.
-If you have questions about the legal implications of this, or have related questions about your case, have a criminal defense attorney evaluate your legal situation for free.
+If you're involved in a criminal case, either as a defendant or as a witness, you may be required to produce certain documents for use as evidence.
+If you have questions about the legal implications of this, or have related questions about your case, you should speak with a skilled criminal defense attorney in your area.